Heitor Gouvêa

 Direction is more important than velocity

-One thing was for sure, we had absolutely no metrics to monitor delivery speed.
-So it was not possible to affirm or deny this possibility, we started the work based on this hypothesis and started to monitor the amount of cards delivered per sprint, we made adjustments and quickly saw that it was not smart to use this resource as a measure.
-Then it was time to monitor the sprint points, which quickly proved to be inefficient until we arrived at the famous DORA Metrics.
+I started the work based on this hypothesis and began trying to create some kind of metric that could help me, such as monitoring the number of cards delivered per sprint.
+I made adjustments and quickly realized that it wasn’t smart to use this as a measure.
+Then I tried monitoring sprint points, which also quickly proved to be inefficient until I reached the famous DORA Metrics.

-Using DORA Metrics things started to make more sense, it seemed that we had the necessary and correct information to start winning that game.
-A lot of effort was applied and we left a starting point where the team was framed as “Low” to then reach the “High” level and that took a long time.
+Using the DORA Metrics, things started to make more sense.
+It seemed like we had the necessary and correct information to begin winning that game.
+A lot of effort was applied, and we went from being categorized as “Low Performance” to reaching the “High Performance” level, and this took quite some time.

-Being at the High level seemed like reason enough to celebrate, but the team’s day-to-day life didn’t seem to do it justice.
-We were still feeling like we were losing the game and so it felt like we had tackled the wrong root problem.
+Being at the High level seemed like reason enough to celebrate, but the team’s day-to-day didn’t seem to live up to it.
+We still had the perception of losing the game, and it seemed like we had attacked the wrong root problem.
+Through an assessment (I can talk more about this in another post), I discovered that I was indeed tackling the wrong problem, and all that improvement in speed alone didn’t cause the expected impact.

-At that same period, I was reading the book “O Almanaque de Naval Ravikant” and a specific passage fit very well with what I was going through at work:
+During that same period, I was reading the book “The Almanack of Naval Ravikant” and a specific excerpt resonated very well with what was happening at work:

-“The direction we take matters more than how fast we go, especially with leverage.
-Choosing the direction to take for each decision is much, much more important than the force applied.
-Just choose the right direction to go and then start walking.”
+“The direction we take matters more than the speed at which we travel, especially with leverage.
+Choosing the right direction for each decision is much, much more important than the force applied.
+Just choose the right direction to follow and then start walking.”